cgre23/cgre23/README.md

 - 📫 How to reach me: chrisgre23@gmail.com
 - 🥅 2024 Goals: Contribute more to Machine learning / Data science  Open Source projects.

-- Check my latest [Kaggle notebook](https://www.kaggle.com/code/antimattermatters/using-xgboost-to-predict-supply-downtime) focusing on **time-series forecasting** where I use lagged features and Classifiers to predict supply downtime.
+- Check my [Medium blog](https://christiangreech.medium.com) for articles and guides on the open source projects I worked on.

 ### 🖥️ Latest Open-Source Projects